denar90/startup-nextjs-theme/content/pages/faq.md

 title: FAQ
 layout: PageLayout
 sections:
-  - colors: colors-a
+  - colors: colors-i
     elementId: ''
-    title: Need Answers?
+    title: Frequently Asked Questions
+    subtitle: The section subtitle
     items:
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
     styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
-        text: >
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
-        text: >
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-    columns: 1
-    styles:
       self:
         height: auto
-        width: narrow
+        width: wide
         margin:
           - mt-0
           - mb-0
           - ml-0
           - mr-0
         padding:
-          - pt-28
+          - pt-12
-          - pb-28
+          - pb-12
           - pl-4
           - pr-4
         justifyContent: center